lldong18/RESTFullApiStructure/api/README.md

 A RETFull Api Structure  for a presentation   - Jason Liu
 ==========

-Reads annotations from php files and generates API code.
+Reads annotations from the controller `Api/Controllers` php files and generates API code.

 Example Project
 ---------------

-There is an example project in the example directory.
+There is an example project that not fully debug and test yet, only provide the idea to you.

-### Building the example project
+### Building the  project

-The example project can be run by issuing the following commands in the root:
+The  project can be run by issuing the following commands in the root:

     # install dependencies
     make install